webeet-io/_onboarding_data/daily_tasks/readme.md

 In every `daily_tasks/day_X/` folder, you'll find:
 - 🔗 A link to the task's GitHub Issue (in the README or markdown files)
 - 📂 All necessary datasets, database connection details, and starter materials

-- 🧑‍🏫 Guided explanations and walkthroughs by a team lead during the morning masterclass
++ 🧑‍🏫 You'll get guided explanations and walkthroughs by a team lead during the morning masterclass.

 ---

 ## 📍 What to Expect Each Day

 ### 📌 Day 0 – Onboarding & Setup
-Get access to the GitHub repository and Discord/
+Get access to the GitHub repository and Discord.
+Meet the team.

-> 🧰 Skills: meeting the team
 ---

 ### 📊 Day 1 – Data Exploration & Submission